Download PDF version - 14th March 2019

 17.3 A copy of the statement of accounts, or accountant's statement for the final accounting period of the Association must be notified to all members of the Association at the date of the resolution to terminate.

-- Changes agreed at CRA Exraordinary General Meeting held on 9th March 2016
+Changes agreed at CRA Extraordinary General Meeting held on 9th March 2016

 - Clause 2 - OBJECTS